wendyverdonk93/docs/content/api/payment_methods/post-order-payafter.md

 __shopping_cart__ | object

 Contains all purchased items including tax class.
 If you are using your own integration, the transaction should be sent including the complete specification of the shopping_cart.

+ __Please note__: In order for the shopping_cart to function correctly, the shipment item requires a parameter ‘merchant_item_id’ with the value ‘msp-shipping'

 ----------------